Take a FISC in 2024

 Conducted over a day, the FISC is an enjoyable experience.
 It consists of two lab sessions where candidates identify 30 fresh specimens from across Britain and Ireland.
 Following this is a field survey where you spend a couple of hours building a species list on an interesting local site.
 Your identifications are then compared to a list generated by the Gold Standard Surveyor to determine your skill level.

 Results are confidential, but you can choose to share them with potential employers and colleagues.
 With no pass or fail, the FISC is open to everyone, regardless of skill level.
 Upon completion, you receive an electronic certificate from the BSBI indicating your skill level, along with advice on activities you are competent to undertake and further studies for progression.

-We have also used FISC data to study the accuracy of recording by people of all skill levels, which is summarised n the poster below:
+FISC data has been used to study the accuracy of recording by people of all skill levels, summarised in the poster below: